skie97/nerdlegame/README.md

 The general idea is to generate all possible sequences and solutions to the game.
 One limitation that was imposed was not to start with a negative number.
 But, it is possible for the answer to be negative.
+It takes about 1.5 mins to generate that solution space of 61879 so this is stored as a solspace.csv.

 Next, score each of the sequences based on the number of unique digits and operators.
 The highest number is of course 8.
-There are actually a total of 1128 such sequences.
+There are actually a total of 3667 such sequences.
 We will randomly pick one of these as the seed.

 The next couple of steps is simply a logic puzzle